-Regular Price: £87.90
+Regular Price: £79.95

-Special Price £54.50
+Special Price £49.95

 People with sleep apnoea stop breathing for short periods of time during their sleep, resulting in the brain not getting enough oxygen.
-Loud snoring may be a sign of sleep apnoea, often leaving you and your partner exhausted during the day.
+Snoring may be a sign of sleep apnoea, often leaving you and your partner exhausted during the day.
 Let’s have a look at the different types of sleep apnoea, and what you can do to improve the quality of your sleep.

 Obstructive sleep apnoea

-This type of sleep apnoea is the most common form, the NSF (National Sleep Foundation) states that around 5-20% of adults is affected by this disorder.
-It is characterized by short pauses in breathing or periods of shallow breathing during sleep as a result of throat muscles that relax and block your airway during sleep.
+This type of sleep apnoea is the most common form, the NSF (National Sleep Foundation) states that around 5-20% of adults are affected by this disorder.
+It is characterised by short pauses in breathing or periods of shallow breathing during sleep as a result of throat muscles that relax and block your airway during sleep.
 Symptoms are often first detected by a partner, and signs of OSA include loud snoring, noisy breathing and periods where the breathing stops briefly.

 Diagnosing OSA can be done by observing your sleeping at a sleep clinic, and it is important to see your GP in case you or your partner think you have OSA.

 In this type of sleep apnoea, the airway is not blocked — unlike OSA — but the brain fails to signal the muscles that control breathing, so excessive snoring is uncommon.
 This can be as a result of heart failure and stroke but sleeping at a high altitude is also known to cause central sleep apnoea.
-Symptoms are similar to those of OSA:
+Symptoms are similar to those of OSA.

 Besides going to a sleep clinic where healthcare professionals can monitor your sleep and develop a treatment plan, there are several things you can try: